IepIweidieng/TJAPlayer3/tja.md

 * `CIRCULAR`
 * `LINEAR`

-From: TJAPlayer3-Extended
+From: TJAPlayer3-Extended \
+Supported by: OpenTaiko (0auBSQ) v0.6.0

 ### #BORDERCOLOR

 Scope: branch, non-before, decorative

+Effect target: gameplay screen

 Set the **color** of the displayed region outside the **border** of the gameplay screen (when the gameplay screen camera is manipulated).

 * `#BORDERCOLOR <unsigned-number-8bit-r>, <unsigned-number-8bit-g>, <unsigned-number-8bit-b>`

-From: TJAPlayer3-Extended
+From: TJAPlayer3-Extended \
+Supported by: OpenTaiko (0auBSQ) v0.6.0

 ### #CHANGETEXTURE / #RESETTEXTURE

 Scope: branch, non-before, decorative

+Effect target: gameplay screen

 Respectively **change** / restore ("**reset**") the texture used in the current skin.

 * `#CHANGETEXTURE <string-filepath-original>,<string-filepath-replacing>`
 * `#RESETTEXTURE <string-filepath-original>`

-From: TJAPlayer3-Extended
+From: TJAPlayer3-Extended \
+Supported by: OpenTaiko (0auBSQ) v0.6.0

 ### #SETCONFIG